saracmrv/saracmrv.github.io/teaching.md

 ## Teaching Award at the University of Wisconsin-Madison

 I won an [early excellence in teaching award](https://grad.wisc.edu/2021/03/29/2020-ta-award-winners-honored-for-excellence-in-teaching-and-instructional-continuity/).
 The Early Excellence in Teaching Award at the graduate school recognizes outstanding and inspirational performance on the part of TAs with fewer than four semesters of teaching experience.
-For more information, see the graduate school [webpage](https://grad.wisc.edu/teaching-assistant-awards/).
+For more information about this award, see the graduate school [webpage](https://grad.wisc.edu/teaching-assistant-awards/).